 V. Ravi Chandran established the professorship in 2000 to promote creative scientific projects, teaching and fellowships at UF.
 Chandran earned his master’s degree in pharmacy in 1983 and his doctoral degree in pharmaceutical science in 1986 from UF.
 After graduation, Chandran began his own pharmaceutical company, American Generics Inc. In 2004, he received a UF Distinguished Pharmacy Alumnus Award.

 Schmittgen is the fourth UF College of Pharmacy faculty member to hold the Chandran professorship.
 Nicholas Bodor, Ph.D., a graduate research professor emeritus, was appointed as the inaugural professor from 2000-03.
 Julie Johnson, Pharm.D., dean and distinguished professor, served in the role from 2004-13.
-Most recently, Hartmut Derendorf, Ph.D., a professor emeritus, held the position from 2013 until his retirement on July 31, 2018.
+Most recently, Hartmut Derendorf, Ph.D., a distinguished professor emeritus, held the position from 2013 until his retirement on July 31, 2018.